firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/motor_cooling_and_thermal_management.md

 - Community debate over branded Statorade vs. generic ferrofluids continues: premium mixes claim tuned viscosity, yet budget blends still deliver major gains unless you’re chasing Rosheee-level power, provided there’s a solid path from stator to ambient air.[^28]
 - Expect roughly a 10 % premium on ferrofluid and hubsinks to net 15–30 % more continuous output; riders paying CHF 21 per 10 mL import fee for genuine Statorade still call the trade worthwhile for €200 hubs when paired with machined “windmill” fans.[^29][^30]
 - Late-2022 teardown logs converged on dosing sealed 10″ hubs with roughly 2.5–5 ml of ferrofluid (3–4 ml for 11″ cans), applied between magnets after pulling the stator so the air gap fills without spraying grit into open-frame motors.[^31]
+  - Avoid metal syringe tips, reseat the stator before injecting so magnets level the fill, and wipe covers clean before sealing them with silicone to keep grit out and fluid in.[^ff_syringe]
 - **Service & reseal workflow (2022 refresher).** Photograph stator joints on arrival, resolder undersized leads, inject 2.5–5 ml of ferrofluid between the magnets on sealed hubs, refresh bearings and thermal paste, then pressure-wash or silicone-seal swingarms and cable exits before reinstalling the wheel.[^32][^33][^34][^35][^36]
 - Fresh logs show ferrofluid’s benefit is immediate: once heat soaks into the side plates you can cool an overheated hub by spinning it unloaded instead of riding it harder.
   - hand-test inputs first, then let the wheel freewheel until case temps fall.[^37]